Key Insights

 Key Milestones in Africa Waste Management Industry Industry

-- October 2022: SUEZ, Royal Bafokeng Holdings (RBH), and African Infrastructure Investment Managers (AIIM) finalized the acquisition of EnviroServ, strengthening SUEZ's African presence.
+- October 2022: SUEZ, in a strategic move, collaborated with Royal Bafokeng Holdings (RBH) and African Infrastructure Investment Managers (AIIM) to finalize the acquisition of EnviroServ, significantly bolstering SUEZ's operational footprint and capabilities within the African continent.

-- May 2022: IFC provided a USD 30 million loan to Averda, supporting its expansion in Africa and the Middle East and marking IFC's first investment in the region's private waste management market.
+- May 2022: The International Finance Corporation (IFC) made a pivotal investment by providing a USD 30 million loan to Averda.
+This funding is earmarked to support Averda's expansion initiatives across Africa and the Middle East, marking a significant milestone as the IFC's first direct investment in the private waste management market within the region.

 Strategic Outlook for Africa Waste Management Industry Market